kstenerud/concise-encoding/cte-specification.md

 Comments
 --------

 Comments may be placed anywhere an object can be placed.
 Any number of comments may occur in a row.
-Comments may also precede or follow the top level object in a document.
-A parser is not required to preserve comments.
+A parser is free to discard comments.

-Comments can be preceeded by whitespace, begin with the sequence `//`, and terminate on a newline.
+Comments begin with the sequence `//` and terminate on a newline.

 Example: